viventriglia/Fertility_and_child_mortality_rates/README.md

   <br>
     <em>Scatter plot for a range of 65 years</em>
 </p>
 This plot now shows the world initially divided between a **developed** world – low child mortality and low natality – and a **developing** one – high child mortality and high natality.
 However, **this distinction** largely **disappears** as we approach our days: in 2015, most of the world has caught up with the developed countries, so to speak.

-## Conclusions
 This is a tremendous achievement for humanity, and it is nice to see it from just a few numbers.

+## Conclusion and remarks
 We live in a **globalised world**, where more people than ever care about global development.
 The world has never been less bad, even though it is far from perfect.
+However, a declining child mortality is only a partial answer to the question of why the global fertility rate has fallen so rapidly.
+As Max Roser from [Our World in Data](https://ourworldindata.org/) discusses in depth in his [article](https://ourworldindata.org/fertility-rate#what-explains-the-change-in-the-number-of-children-women-have), there are other two major reasons to consider: the empowerment of women (increasing access to education and increasing labour market participation) and a rising cost of bringing up children (to which the decline of child labor contributed).